chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 {% include adsense-article-middle.html %}

-Before starting, I suggest to you to have a look at [this repository](https://github.com/chicio/Minesweeper "Minesweeper kata dojo") that contains the entire Minesweeper implementation I develop and, on the [Code review pull request](https://github.com/chicio/Minesweeper/pull/1) opened on this repo you can find the observation/new implementation from Angelo.
+Before starting, I suggest you to have a look at [this repository](https://github.com/chicio/Minesweeper "Minesweeper kata dojo") that contains the entire Minesweeper implementation I develop and, on the [Code review pull request](https://github.com/chicio/Minesweeper/pull/1) opened on this repo you can find the observation/new implementation from Angelo.
 Usually the code reviewer doesn't implement himself/herself the stuff of his/her observation, but in this case we did it so